As weird holidays go, this is pretty weird…

 Back in Beijing, I feel like a country bumpkin.
 Showing my film three times over the next week, I’m happy to make Li Manshan a big star there.
 After the last screening I call him up to report, and to wish him well before I go back to London.

-As in the celebrated line (Fieldworkers’ joke manual No.37):
+As in the poseur’s celebrated line (Fieldworkers’ joke manual No.37), useful when someone asks if you know any classical Chinese:

-“I learned the Four Classics and Five Scriptures—Confucius, Mencius, various dumpling shapes, I’ve studied them all!”
+[smugly] “I studied the Four Classics and Five Scriptures—Confucius, Mencius, various dumpling shapes, I’ve studied them all!”

 Wo xuedeshi sishu wujing—Kongzi Mengzi baozi jiaozi, dou xueguole!